gmrukwa/divik/spdivik/spectral.md

 ### `source`

-Path to the clustered points.
+Path to the embedded points.

 This parameter supports: